Skip to Content

 Home > Wellness Resources > Health Library > Ophthalmoscopy

-magnifying instrument (ophthalmoscope) and a light source.
-It is done as part
+magnifying tool called an ophthalmoscope and a light source to see inside the eye.
+The test is done as part

-of an eye exam and may be done as part of a routine physical exam.
+of an eye exam.
+It may also be done as part of a routine physical exam.

-The fundus contains a lining of nerve cells (the
+The fundus has a lining of nerve cells called the

 fundus also contains blood vessels and the